mhowlett/Nhiredis/README.markdown

 ## Introduction

-Nhiredis is lighweight .NET wrapper for hiredis.
+Nhiredis is lighweight .NET wrapper for hiredis, a client for Redis written in C.

 ## Alternatives .NET Redis Clients